scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

 Batch writing
 -------------

-Writing multiples values in a row is inefficient because of the device access latency.
-For speed optimization, it is possible to group multiple write operation into a batched request using :meth:`ScrutinyClient.batch_write<scrutiny.sdk.client.ScrutinyClient.batch_write>`.
+Writing multiples values in a row is inefficient due to the latency associated with device access.
+To optimize speed, one can consolidate multiple write operations into a single batched request using the :meth:`ScrutinyClient.batch_write<scrutiny.sdk.client.ScrutinyClient.batch_write>` method.

-When doing a batch write, multiple write request queued and sent to the server in a single API call.
+In a batch write operation, multiple write requests are queued and dispatched to the server in a single API call.
-Then the server executes all write operation, in the correct order, and confirms the completion of the full batch.
+The server then executes all write operations in the correct order and confirms the completion of the entire batch.

-It is possible to do multiple writes to the same watchable in the same batch.
-The server will ensure that a write operation is completed and confirmed by the device before initiating the following.
+It is permissible to perform multiple writes to the same watchable within the same batch.
+The server ensures that each write operation is completed and acknowledged by the device before initiating the subsequent operation.

 -----